 - Add the 650g diced potatoes.
 Stir to coat in the onion mixture.

 - Next add the tomato mixture and 300ml water.
 Bring it the boil then reduce to a simmer.
 Cover with a lid and cook for 30-40 minutes until the potatoes are soft.

 - Stir occasionally and add a little more water if the sauce gets too thick.

-- Once the potatoes are soft add the rest of the chickpeas, 2 tbsp garam masala, 1 tbsp lemon juice and a pinch of salt (optional).
+- Once the potatoes are soft add the rest of the chickpeas, 2 tablespoon garam masala, 1 tablespoon lemon juice and a pinch of salt (optional).
 Add a little water if needed and warm through.

 - Before serving add fresh coriander leaves.

 - Serve with rice or flatbreads and a yoghurt sauce.

 Pin potato and chickpea curry for later